For all those little papers scattered across your desk

 (Languages I’m tired of?
 Python and JavaScript make the top of the list.
 The former is everywhere, but it’s functional-language side isn’t on par with things like SML or Clojure.
 The latter is, well, broken, though Deno seems to be making progress.)

-Favorite OS: macOS.
+Favorite OS: Gentoo.

 Favorite version control: definitely Git.